“YOU CAN EXERT NO INFLUENCE IF YOU ARE NOT SUSCEPTIBLE TO INFLUENCE”

 (CARL JUNG, 1929, PARA 163)

 The areas I have specialised in over the years include working with adults who have experienced childhood trauma and abuse.
-Working as Director in a specialist trauma service for fifteen years.
+I worked as Director in a specialist trauma service for eighteen years.
 I help people to heal from trauma by identifying the impact their earlier experiences have on their lives currently and by providing effective therapeutic strategies and resources to build their capacities to manage everyday life.

 Sometimes when words are not enough it is necessary to find more creative ways to find expression.
-There are many approaches that can help such as using images, symbols, story/myth, drama, art.
+There are many approaches that can help such as using metaphor, images, symbols, story/myth, drama, movement and art.
 These can help to connect with deeper, more hidden parts, which may need to be attended to.
+Engaging the imagination in these ways can bring us closer to the unconscious and psychotherapy can help to make the unconscious conscious.
+Increasing our awareness of ourselves in all our aspects, obvious and hidden, guides us on our path to what Jung calls individuation.
+The path to us becoming more whole.
+I accompany others on, what can be, a deep and soulful journey.